devsoc-unsw/freerooms/docs/frontend_requests.md

 **Array of all rooms in a specified building, with their booked times for a specified date.**

-Request from frontend would supply the room name, a starting date and an ending date.
+Request from frontend would supply the room name, and a date.

 An example building name could be: `Keith Burrows`
 The date would follow the format: `YYYY-MM-DD`.
 This will need conversion.